ipdb/website/OPERATIONS.md

 #### User Transactions
 - Anyone can send a Transaction to IPDB if that Transaction is signed with their Key.
-- Users get [NUMBER] free transactions per month.
+- Users get [NUMBER] free Transactions per month, and [VOLUME] transfer per month.
-- Users who want more than [NUMBER] transactions can buy addional transactions from the Foundation or through a Transaction Agents.
+- Users who need more than the free service can buy addional Transactions or capacity from the Foundation or through a Transaction Agents.

 #### Transaction Agents
-- Users can purchase additional Transactions from Transaction Agents at a price negotiated with a Transaction Agent.
+- Users can purchase additional Transactions or capacity from Transaction Agents at a price negotiated with a Transaction Agent.
-- Transaction Agents pay for Transactions at a rate set by the Foundation.
+- Transaction Agents pay for Transactions and capacity at a rate set by the Foundation.
-- Transaction Agents make a monthly payment to each of the Caretakers and the Foundation based on how many Transactions they sold during the previous month.
+- Transaction Agents make a monthly payment to each of the Caretakers and the Foundation based on their users’ usage during the previous month.
 - Transaction Agents compete with one another on price and services.

 #### Legal Requests